North Korea entry requirements for Iraq passport holders

 Must be valid for entire stay

-Your passport must be valid for the full duration of your stay in North Korea.
-There is no 6-month validity rule, but airlines and immigration officers enforce validity for the entire trip.Required
+Your Iraqi passport must be valid for the full duration of your stay in North Korea.
+There is no official 6-month validity rule, but airlines and immigration officers may enforce one — check with your carrier before flying.Required

 Return or onward ticket